JensMartinGit/udacity_datascience_blogpost/README.md

 ## 1. Installation

+The notebook uses Python 3.7.9 (Anaconda 4.9.2 distribution) and the libraries pandas and numpy for data analysis as well as matplotlib and seaborn for data visualization.

 ## 2. Project Motivation

 The goal of this notebook is to analyse Stack Overflow Survey Data for writing a blog post on the differences between data scientists and "traditional" software developers with regards to aspects like education level, gender, income, and job satisfaction.